 The mentors are volunteers who share their knowledge and life experience to guide the mentees towards reaching their full potential as self-reliant and proactive adults.
 The guidance involves all areas of life, with a focus on practical life skills, assistance in problem-solving and decision-making, and emotional support.
 The mentors themselves receive training and guidance in connecting with the young adults they accompany.

-This pilot program, intended to design models for optimal operation of mentoring programs, is implemented as part of the National Program for Young Adults at Risk (Yated), in partnership with the Ministry of Social Services, JDC-Ashalim and the Israel Volunteering Network.
+This pilot program was implemented as part of the National Program for Young Adults at Risk (Yated), in partnership with the Ministry of Welfare and Social Services, JDC-Ashalim and the Israel Volunteering Network.
+Following three year of operation, intended to design models for optimal operation of mentoring programs, it was transferred to the Ministry of Welfare for incorporation in its array of services for young adults.

 Partners